fluxninja/aperture/docs/content/reference/configuration/agent.md

 <!-- vale on -->

-Configure to generate and attach stacktraces to capturing message calls
+Configure to generate and attach stack traces to capturing message calls

 </dd>
 <dt>debug</dt>